critesjosh/aztec-sdk-starter/README.md

 Accounts in Aztec work differently than accounts in Ethereum.
 There are two main parts to each Aztec account, an account and the associated signer (spending key).
 The private keys for each can be different, but don't have to be.
 The private key associated with the account is used to decrypt asset notes and used to register a distinct spending key.
 It is a best practice to register a new signer when an account is created to create separation between the decryption key and the spending key.

-In [zk.money](https://zk.money), Aztec accounts are generated using Ethereum accounts by having the user sign a message and deriving the Aztec keys the signed message (see `src/aztecKeys.ts`).
+In [zk.money](https://zk.money), Aztec accounts are generated using Ethereum accounts by having the user sign a message and deriving the Aztec keys the signed message.
 Different messages are used to generate different keys.

 ### Signer (spending key)